tree-lock/once-init/README.md

 <strong style="text-align: center;">🗼 Let Promise Function Executed Only Once.</strong>

-> The `Promise` will be executed when the attribute target is called for the first time, and the `Promise` executed will not be executed again when called repeatedly.
+> The `Promise` will be executed when the attribute target is called for the first time, and the `Promise` will not be executed again when called repeatedly.

 > The same `Promise` will not be executed twice at the same time.
 Only the first one will be executed, while the rest can still get the result of the `promise` after executed.